 If you’ve ever searched for a system file on Windows, it’s not uncommon to find several copies:

-- The original file currently in use by Windows.
+- The original file, used by Windows.

 - Back-up copies of the file.